-Separated Sibling Reviews
+Separated Siblings Reviews

-These staffings are now held in conjunction with permanency staffings and will be reviewed quarterly.
-When siblings are separated, a staffing involving the Care Manager, Supervisor and Brevard Family Partnership staff is to occur quarterly to review progress made towards placing the sibling group together, and to ensure that separated siblings maintain connection through regular visitation.
+Separated siblings that are placed in Licensing Out of Home Care will be reviewed through the Out of Home care reviews or the appropriate staffing process.
+When siblings are separated, a staffing involving the Care Manager, Supervisor and Brevard Family Partnership staff is to occur at least quarterly to review progress made towards placing the sibling group together, and to ensure that separated siblings maintain connection through regular visitation.
 A tracking of separated siblings is maintained, including reasons for separation, and the date of the sibling visit.
 The Intake and Placement Supervisor oversees and ensures that the Separated Sibling staffings are held at minimum quarterly with case management staff present.